Srishti0409/Typeform-Builder/README.md

-# ypeform Builder — a Typeform clone
+# Typeform Builder — a Typeform clone

 A full-stack form builder that reproduces Typeform's creator workflow and its signature one-question-at-a-time respondent experience.